-If Open.Connection is NULL, and Open.Durable is FALSE 1.7.
+For the specified Open, the client MUST select a connection as specified in section 3.2.4.1.7.
 If no connection is available, the client MUST fail the close operation.

-If Open.Connection is not NULL Otherwise, the client MUST initialize an SMB2 CLOSE Request by following the syntax specified in section 2.2.15.
+Otherwise, the client MUST initialize an SMB2 CLOSE Request by following the syntax specified in section 2.2.15.
 The SMB2 header MUST be initialized as follows:

-- The Command field is set to SMB2 CLOSE. - The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.
+The Command field is set to SMB2 CLOSE.

+- The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.